Review secondary suite fees and see how to register your secondary suite in Surrey.

 All secondary suites in Surrey must be registered.
-To register, complete the Secondary Suite Declaration Form and submit the signed form to Property & Payment Services by email at email@example.com mail or in person at Surrey City Hall.
+To register, complete the Secondary Suite Declaration Form and submit the signed form to Property & Payment Services to email@example.com or in person at Surrey City Hall.

-A $1000 penalty fee will be added to the taxes due on the property for each unregistered secondary suite if the City of Surrey becomes aware of a suite that is not registered.
+A $1,000 penalty fee will be billed to the property for each unregistered secondary suite if the City becomes aware of a suite that is not registered.

-Check if a suite is registered or unregistered using Secondary Suite Fee Web Inquiry.
+Check if a suite is registered using our Secondary Suite Fee Web Inquiry tool.